-6. EXPERIMENTAL EVALUATION
+7 EXPERIMENTAL EVALUATION

-We build a prototype channel measurement system to demonstrate the impact of the virtual multipath attack and the effectiveness of the proposed defense technique.
-Our prototype is implemented on top of USRPs [18], which are equipped with AD and DA converters as the RF front ends, and XCVR2400 daughter boards operating in the 2.4 GHz range as transceivers.
-The software toolkit is GNURadio [19].
+We build a prototype channel measurement system to demonstrate the impact of the identified attack and the effectiveness of the proposed defense.
+Our prototype is implemented on top of USRPs [15].
+The software toolkit is GNURadio [16].

-6.1 Evaluation Setup
+7.1 Evaluation Setup

 We perform the experiment in a campus building with small offices, wooden doors, windows, metal and wooden furniture, and computers.
 Our prototype system consists of a malicious transmitter and a receiver.
-Each node is a USRP connected to a commodity PC.
+Each node is a USRP connected to a commodity PC, and each USRP uses a XCVR2400 daughter boards operating in the 2.4 GHz range as transceivers.
 The receiver estimates the channel impulse responses from received signals, and verifies whether or not there is a location change by comparing a newly estimated channel impulse response with an old one.
 The transmitter runs the attacker program, which computes the weight vector to form the virtual channel, passes the original signal through the virtual channel, and then feeds the virtual channel output to the real wireless channel.
-Note that the maximum number of resolvable multipaths L is usually configured to an empirical constant value depending on wireless system setups [8].
-In this experiment, we set L=5 for our proof-of-concept implementation.
+Note that the maximum number of resolvable multipaths L is usually configured to an empirical constant value depending real and estimated channels.